 Climbing forest on Wallberg: Exciting nature experience for the whole family!

-In the Tegernsee region, a new leisure project is initiated: Jörg Derzbach plans to build a climbing park on Wallberg, which is to be built next to the Wallbergmoosalm.
-The project is called "Climbing Wald Wallbergmoos - Real Nature experience with a view of the Tegernsee" and is intended to offer both locals and tourists an exciting adventure in nature.
-Derzbach, a 46-year-old career, tree climber and canyoning guide from Gmund, is very interested in expanding the leisure opportunities in the beautiful mountain landscape, reports merkur .
+A new leisure project is being initiated in the Tegernsee region: Jörg Derzbach is planning to build a climbing park on Wallberg, which will be built next to the Wallbergmoosalm.
+The project is called “Wallbergmoos climbing forest – a real nature experience with a view of Lake Tegernsee” and is intended to offer both locals and tourists an exciting adventure in nature.
+Derzbach, a 46-year-old master carpenter, tree climber and canyoning guide from Gmund, reported great interest in expanding leisure opportunities in the beautiful mountain landscape Mercury.

-support and concerns
+Support and concerns

 Current climbing offers in the region